GLAUKEN/trading-bot/README.md

 https://poloniex.com/public?command=returnTicker

 We retrieve the ask & bid at each timestamp of the XBT/DASH pair on both platforms and then compare them.

     if (kraken_ask < poloniex-bid || poloniex_ask < kraken_bid) {
         //arbitrage opportunity detected
     }

-## Data analysis
+## Data analysis:

 Retrieve XBT/DASH historical data of Poloniex from 1 year ago.